binhscoco7565/pyscrap/README.md

-# pyscrape
+# pyscrap

-PyScrape is a user-friendly, fast and lightweight python script that will allow you to scrape off some content or all content from the web.
+PyScrap is a user-friendly, fast and lightweight python script that will allow you to scrape off some content or all content from the web.
 It uses the simple BeautifulSoup library that allows it to be fast and efficient

 ## Usage